borbware/unity-basics-course/programming/3-classes-methods.md

     ```
 ### Constructors with parameters

-* you can pass in parameters to the constructor at initialization
+* You can pass in parameters to the constructor at initialization

     ```c#
     class Enemy